foundry-vtt-community/wiki.js/setup/linux-installation.md

 ## Set up the Caddy Reverse Proxy

 > This section assumes that you have a valid domain name with an A record pointing to your `<public IP address>`.
-If you do not have a domain name. you can use a service like [Duck DNS](http://duckdns.org) (see [guide](https://foundryvtt.wiki/en/setup/hosting/ddns)) to get a free domain and point it to `<public IP address>`.
+If you do not have a domain name. you can use a service like [Duck DNS](http://duckdns.org) (see [guide](https://foundryvtt.wiki/en/setup/hosting/ddns) if you are hosting on a home network) to get a free domain and point it to `<public IP address>`.
 Having a domain name is required for this section. {.is-info}

 <a name="C10" href="#C10">C10.</a> Run the following command to begin editing the Caddyfile: